attikusfinch/ufo-wallet/README.md

 Welcome to _UFO Wallet_, a standalone UFO payment app for your Android device!

+_Right now its bitcoin wallet.
+I rewrite bitcoinj library and then it will work for ufo_

 This project contains several sub-projects:

  * __wallet__: